minsoeaung/bidwise/README.md

 	a.
 The system must choose a winner and set the winning amount based on auction type
 	b.
 If winner selection fails, the system must retry using an exponential backoff mechanism
 6.	<b>User Profiles</b>: System allows everyone to view user profiles
 	a.
-User profile includes �Products (Items) Auctioned� and �Bid History�
+User profile includes Products (Items) Auctioned and Bid History
 7.	<b>Managing Account</b>: System allows users to manage their account
 	a.
 Change email
 	b.
 Forgot password, Reset password